Children are naturally curious, creative, and imaginative, which makes them the perfect candidates for easy-to-use scientific tools like microscopes.

 - Includes a variety of accessories including 5 blank slides, 4 prepared slides, 1 well slide, forceps, test tube, petri dish, and 2 bottles of stain.

 - The 10x eyepiece can provide your child with 40x, 100x, or 400x magnification.

 - Dual-focusing knobs make adjusting the view simple.

 - Although the recommended age of this microscope is 9 years and above, you may find that the set is too advanced, and includes too many accessories for anyone under the age of 13.

 - The microscope is battery-powered, and the dual-light sources could burn through battery-power fairly quickly.

-Best first microscope for toddlers
+Best 1st. microscope for toddlers

-What we love:
+What we love

 - Since the microscope is meant for much younger children, it has 2 extra-large eye-pieces to make viewing objects easy and comfortable.
 There is also a giant, focusing knob that makes using the microscope incredibly simple.